-New England is a four-season destination, which means that the clothes and other things you'll want to pack will vary depending upon the timing of your trip.
+New England is a four-season destination, which means that the clothing and other things you'll want to pack will vary depending upon the timing of your trip.
 Here are some basic suggestions to help you plan what to pack and how to dress for your trip to New England.

 The Essentials You'll Need for New England